dhruv-ahuja/py_ai_translator/README.md

 - Experimenting with AI-powered translation

 It utilizes Google's Gemini Flash Lite 001 model, ensuring quality and speed for AI translations without burning a hole in the pocket.
-It works well for small and medium documents and can become erratic for large documents.
+It works well for small and medium documents and can become erratic for documents with lot of other elements and content (say, a news site article).

-Will add support for other models down the line.
+Will add support for other models down the line based on requirements, most likely a better Gemini model will be the best for this use case.

 ## Setup